sanjay-ab/voice-search-project/README.md

 # Voice Search Project

 ## Overall Description
-Search systems are prevalent in modern digital technology, but they are primarily text-based.
+Search systems are widely used in modern digital technology, but they are primarily text-based.
-This creates challenges for communities that speak languages without a written form, making it difficult for them to access these technologies.
+This creates challenges for communities that speak languages without a written form, limiting their access to these technologies.
-While speech-based search systems could offer a valuable alternative, the limited resources available for unwritten languages mean that these languages are rarely supported.
+While speech-based search systems could offer a valuable alternative, the limited resources available for unwritten languages mean that they are rarely supported.
-This project explores different methods of producing a voice search system for low-resource unwritten languages, using transfer learning.
+To address this issue, this project explores different methods of producing a voice search system for low-resource unwritten languages, using transfer learning.
 The search task is formulated as a spoken Query-by-Example task.
 Models are trained/tested on Tamil and then tested directly on Gormati, an unwritten Indic language, without finetuning.
 Each system uses different speech representations and uses cosine similarity matching to match queries and documents.